tidesdb/tidesdb/doc/05-internals/architecture.md

 guard covers only the few instructions between reading the published pointer and counting the borrow, while a **reference count on the view itself** covers the long hold -- a flush build, which runs for as long as its I/O takes.
-A membership change publishes a new view, so borrows arriving afterwards take that one and an unpublished view's count only falls.
-Waiting for those counts to reach zero therefore terminates however busy the readers are, which waiting for *no reader at all* could not.
+A membership change publishes a new view, so borrows arriving afterwards take that one.

+That much makes the readers cheap.
+What makes the writer *finish* is the second rule, and it is the one that took several attempts to get right: **a membership change never waits for a reader.**

+The tempting version waits.
+An unpublished view's count only falls, the argument goes, so waiting for it to reach zero must terminate however busy the readers are -- unlike waiting for no reader at all.
+The argument is true and the code built on it still hangs, because reaching zero is not the only thing such a wait needs.
+The short guard has to be empty too, to rule out a reader that read the published pointer before the exchange and has not yet counted its borrow, and *that* is a global quiescent point: an instant when no reader anywhere is inside the guard.
+Readers arriving continuously never produce one.
+Measured, with more readers than cores: one publish completed out of twenty attempts, and the slowest took over two minutes at a full core.

+So nothing is waited out.
+The displaced view is handed to deferred reclamation, which tries briefly to reclaim it and otherwise leaves it on a retire list for the reaper.
+The publishing thread stores the new pointer and returns -- under the same load that starved it before, in microseconds.

-The wait is on **every** view a departing family was named by, not just the one the change displaced.
-A borrow can be holding an older view still -- a flush borrows one, a create publishes over it without waiting, and a later drop that waited only on what *it* displaced would free a handle that flush is still using.
-The registry therefore counts the views it has allocated, and a removal waits until only the published one is left, holding the registry meanwhile so nothing can publish another.
+The same rule covers lifetime, which is the part that cannot simply be dropped.
+A borrow can be holding an *older* view still: a flush borrows one, a create publishes over it, and a drop that freed its handle immediately would free it under that flush.
+So `drop` publishes a view without the family and queues the handle; the family leaves the membership at once, which is what the caller waits on, and only the free is deferred, which nothing waits on.

+What releases that queue is a count rather than a wait, and the count has to be the right one.
+The borrow guard is too short: it covers the few instructions around taking a reference, while a flush holds its view *by reference count* for as long as its I/O takes and reads the handle throughout.
+So the queue is released on the number of **live views** instead.
+Publication is monotonic, so one live view is necessarily the newest one, and the newest one is the view the drop published -- which does not name the family.
+A count of one is therefore the same proof a wait used to provide, and it is read when a view dies and again on the reaper's tick, never waited for.

+A family's mutable fields work the same way rather than being written in place: its name is published and the old one queued for release with the handles, because a flush copies that name onto an sstable where it is the first component of a block-cache key -- a torn copy is a wrong key rather than a cosmetic defect, and a copy from a freed one is worse.
+That copy happens inside the flush's build, which is exactly the hold the borrow guard does not cover.
+A clone swaps its destination's level set while that family is unpublished, since the compaction scheduler reads every published family's overlap depth whether or not it is claimed.

 The lock that remains is a plain mutex, and only the four membership changes take it.
-They contend with each other and with nothing else, so there is no stream for a writer to lose to.
+They contend with each other and with nothing else, so there is no stream for a writer to lose to -- and since none of them waits for a reader while holding it, the one they contend for is never held long.

-Lifetime follows from the same mechanism. `drop` publishes a view without the family, waits out the borrows that could still name it, and only then frees the handle -- the wait the read lock used to provide implicitly.
-A family's mutable fields work the same way rather than being written in place: its name is published and the old one retired, because a flush copies that name onto an sstable where it is the first component of a block-cache key, and a torn copy is a wrong key rather than a cosmetic defect.
-A clone swaps its destination's level set while that family is unpublished, since the compaction scheduler reads every published family's overlap depth whether or not it is claimed.

 Two things follow from the same reasoning.
 A flush waits for its install ticket *before* it borrows the view, never while holding one -- borrowing across the wait would stretch one worker's hold to